theantichris/WordPress-Plugin-Boilerplate/README.md

 I have included a blank uninstall file that is setup to make sure it can only be called from the WordPress dashboard.

 All custom plugin functionality should be started in the run_plugin() method.

+This boilerplate includes an __OLDER__ version of my WordPress plugin framework.
+This allows you to easily create custom post types, pages, taxonomies, and views.

 ## Instantiating Objects